 In 2018 The Guardian published a columnist’s piece slamming the “quackery” of homeopathy and the Royal family’s support for it.
 I will not include the link as it is an aggressive, unresearched rant.
 To anyone who slams alternative medicine (without personally using it), I would like to invite them to the hours after a hospital birth these days when a mother now has a nasal swab taken to check if she has picked up the antibiotic-resistant bacterium, Methicillin-Resistant Staphylococcus Aureus, or MRSA, now found in hospitals worldwide.
 The reason for that antibiotic resistance is decades of over-prescription and incorrect adminstration of antibiotics - one of the most lauded mainstream medicines of our times.
 The World Health Organisation calls antibiotic resistance, “one of the biggest threats to global health, food security, and development today.”

 Meghan’s use of alternative medicine extended long before she joined the royal family.
 Something that has been mocked.
 One report wrote, “While it is not thought she practices the art of ancient medicine anymore as it can be dangerous to pregnant women, the Duchess admitted she was seeing an expert in Ayurvedic medicine.”

 The reality, however, is that homeopathy is one medicine that women can safely turn to while pregnant.
-The ancient Chinese art of acupuncture (which Meghan is a big fan of) is not only safe in assisting to reduce nausea and discomfort, it also boosts optimal blood and energy flow to the uterus.
+The ancient Chinese art of acupuncture (which Meghan is a big fan of) is also not only safe in assisting to reduce nausea and discomfort, it boosts optimal blood and energy flow to the uterus.

 Aggression from a place of ignorance helps no one.
 So, instead of rubbishing alternatives that propose nourishing and supporting the body to strengthen the immune system, we should perhaps be taking note of how this wisdom can help.
 If Meghan chooses to do so, more power to her.